manabie-com/manabie-com.github.io/content/posts/snapshot-test-your-postgresql-in-golang/index.md

 func FetchUsersInvoices(ctx context.Context, tx pgx.Tx, filter Filter) ([]*Invoice, error) {
 	rows, err := tx.Query(ctx, FetchUsersInvoicesStmt, filter.Args())
 ```
 See the issue?
 I think you see it now because we're on a post talking about testing.
-But let write a test for a bad day.
+But let's write a test for the bad day.
 The idea is since our unit test can understand the tree structure, then we let it check if the number of args send to
-`tx.Query` method matching the number of `WHERE` conditions. https://github.com/tidwall/gjson can be use for this.
+`tx.Query` method matches the number of `WHERE` conditions. https://github.com/tidwall/gjson can be used for this.
 Short example:
 ```go
 	actual, expected := len(m.queryArgsLogs[0]),